 What is an Apprenticeship?

-Apprenticeships in healthcare include clinical and non-clinical roles.
+Apprenticeships in healthcare include both clinical and non-clinical roles.
 The duration can take anything from one to four years to complete depending on which level of apprenticeship you are completing.

 Below is the link to research different apprenticeship standards that are in development or ready to use: